Mastering Group Exercises: Your Path to Assessment Day Success

 - You can listen to our podcast on how to succeed in a group exercise here.

-- You can get hold of a full suite of interview preparation tools here.
+- You can get a hold of a full suite of interview preparation tools here.

-The group exercise (sometimes called the ‘group discussion’) is a common assessment centre activity which is widely used by most major employers in the UK and US.
+The group exercise (sometimes called the group discussion) is a common assessment centre activity widely used by most major employers in the UK and US.

-A group of candidates work together to perform an activity while being watched by assessors.
+Candidates will work in a team to perform an activity while being watched by assessors.
 The assessors will make notes and score the candidates based on their respective contributions to the exercise.

-The group exercise can take a variety of forms.
+The assessment centre group exercises can take a variety of forms.
 You may need to:

 - Discuss a general topic or area of current affairs (e.g., “Migrants from Europe are draining the economy of the UK”)

 - Debate a work-related problem before finding a solution and presenting it back to the assessors as a group

-- Complete a task (For example, work through a case-study, role-play scenario, or solve a puzzle.)
+- Complete a task (e.g., work through a case study, role-play a scenario, or solve a puzzle.)